zevhr/medaltv-wrapper/readme.md

 ### How do I use this?
 It's simple!
 Call a function, supply a couple parameters, bam!
 You're done!
 You can see below for all the functions.
 It's expected you know how to work JSON data and basic Javascript.
 You will also need a [Medal API Key](https://docs.medal.tv/api#generate-an-api-key) in order to utilize this.
 Use a public one if this is a public app and visa versa.

+If you're looking for a vanilla javascript version of this, please see the [VJS branch](https://github.com/awexxx/medaltv-wrapper/tree/vjs).

 #### searchClips - Search via a keyword
 ```